-In one of the most significant regeneration schemes to come forward since the Olympics, Imperial Two forms the first phase of the collaborative masterplan in Bromley-by-Bow, and will deliver 500 new homes designed specifically for rent.
+In one of the most significant regeneration schemes to come forward since the Olympics, Imperial Phase One forms the first part of the collaborative masterplan in Bromley-by-Bow, and will deliver 500 new homes designed specifically for rent.

 Flexible community facilities, affordable workspace and retail units designed around a new public urban square will create a thriving new cultural district for the area and open up the site to the River Lea, transport links and neighbouring schemes.

 As the southwest corner and first phase of the Bromley-by-Bow South masterplan, the vision is to create a gateway into the wider development.
 Assael collaborated closely with adjacent landowners and their design teams and key stakeholders, including the London Legacy Development Corporation (LLDC) to realise the vision of the outline masterplan.
 The LLDC Quality Review Panel offered their unreserved support for the proposals, commending the architectural design as “outstanding”.

 A key design objective has been to improve pedestrian movement through the site, along new streets and public spaces.
 A large tree-lined urban square will act as a community focal point for the development and has been designed to accommodate a variety of activities from pop-up markets to outdoor cinema screenings.
 Community and workspaces will front the square at ground and mezzanine level and will provide activity along key routes, connecting to the proposed High Street and Riverside Park.

 Assael’s design draws inspiration from former industrial buildings, the River Lea and the listed Three Mills Studios to create a simple, elegant and timeless residential typology.